banhcuonbathanh/banhcuon1/readme.md

 sessions

-Jump back to the golang branch: git checkout python
+Jump back to the golang branch: git checkout test_isadmin

-Merge the golang branch with the python branch: git merge test_isadmin git merge --no-ff test_isadmin
+Merge the golang branch with the python branch: git merge guest git merge --no-ff guest

-Update the changes to the remote repository: git push origin python
+Update the changes to the remote repository: git push origin guest

-Jump back to the python branch: git checkout test_isadmin
+Jump back to the python branch: git checkout guest

 git branch
 ========================================= golang ==============================